As a Nuclear Graduate electrical engineer, you will have the opportunity to work with industry experts in:

 The Nuclear Graduates programme and its sponsors have developed an attractive package of support that reflects your, and your sponsors, ambitions for your development as a nuclear professional.

 In addition to the world-class training and development on offer, Nuclear Graduates can also look forward to:

-In between secondments your cohort will come together for residential training and development sessions.
-These pathways will focus on developing both your technical and behavioural competencies, these include;
+In between secondments your cohort will come together for training and development sessions.
+These pathways will focus on developing both your technical and behavioural competencies, these include.

-Footprints is our corporate social responsibility programme that sits at the heart of the nucleargraduates scheme.
+Footprints is our corporate social responsibility programme that sits at the heart of the Nuclear Graduates programme.
 During your two years, 10% of your total time on the programme will be dedicated to Footprints activity.

 During this time you will become a Science Technology, Engineering & Mathematics (STEM) ambassador, passing your knowledge and enthusiasm to the next generation.
-You’ll establish a start-up company to help understand the challenges that small companies face and you’ll work with local community projects where you’ll meet some inspirational individuals.
-You will also have the opportunity, as part of a cohort of nucleargraduates, to undertake a footprint that will drive your understanding of the sector at a community level.
+You will also have the opportunity, as part of a cohort of Nuclear Graduates, to undertake a footprint that will drive your understanding of the sector at a community level.
 This could be within the UK or an international opportunity that you will develop.

 Throughout your two years, you will have the opportunity to carry out additional Continuing Professional Development (CPD) training.
-These vary depending on your chosen discipline and your sponsor, but could include:
+These vary depending on your chosen discipline and your sponsor.

 Energus, Blackwood Road, Lillyhall, Workington, Cumbria, CA14 4JW